HeardLibrary/digital-scholarship/script/codegraf/ees_project/index.md

 3\.4 Label axes<br/>

 ## Task details

+These are the specific steps required to create a plot of mean precipitation by year (the first plot).

 You will need to include the following import statements at the beginning of your script: